 About

-I teach mostly composition courses to community college students, mostly in ecocomposition mode.
+I teach mostly composition courses to community college students, usually using OER materials.
 I sometimes get to teach science fiction, my real favorite.
-I’m currently turning my attention to open educational resources and increasing educational access in general.

 Education